TheJonassss/SpoorType-Search/README.md

 - Only Google Fonts.
 Self-hosted and Adobe are out of scope.
 - A monthly snapshot, not real-time.

 A font used inside an image, or loaded on a page that isn't crawled, is invisible here.
-SPOOR states this openly rather.
+SPOOR states this openly rather than pretending to be complete.

 ---